undavide/PS-Installer/README.md

 ###IGNORE
 [Array of String] RegExp for Files to ignore during installation, e.g. ```["^\\.\\w+"]``` - remember to escape ```\```

+This first looked to me like a clever idea, yet I've seen it might break Signing/Timestamping.
+As a temporary workaround in case of such kind of errors during installation, use ```IGNORE: ["$."]``` (which basically ignores nothing - don't let it empty, the regex will match everything).

 ---

 ## Supported Versions

-Currently PS-Installer has been tested from Photoshop CS6 onwards (up to CC 2014), but theoretically it is backward compatible down to CS3.
+Currently PS-Installer has been tested from Photoshop CS6 onwards (up to CC 2015), but theoretically it is backward compatible down to CS3.

 ## License
 Copyright (c) 2015 Davide Barranca, [MIT license](LICENSE).